Can You Get a Tattoo While Breastfeeding?

 Getting a tattoo while breastfeeding is a rather grey area.
 Some of the associated risks are common to inking independent of nursing, but they may get a little heightened when you’re breastfeeding.

 Tattooists may also be hesitant to tattoo you or reject you outrightly.
 Don’t be mad; be glad that they’re being sensible and trying to avoid associated health issues.
-When done right, however, it shouldn’t be any cause for alarm.
-If you so desire, you can get your ink while breastfeeding, but be sure to deal with a clean parlor with good reviews.
+It’s best to wait until after your baby is done breastfeeding before getting a tattoo for many reasons.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated, but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times, and work towards eliminating any lingering dryness and scabbing.